-Toddlers are mesmerizing and entranced by sounds of a pounding
+Toddlers love the sounds of a pounding

 crayon and the